amiresaye6/khorouga/README.md

       .then(data => setTrips(data));
   }, []);
   ```
+# to do
+1- add image upload functionality
+2- add data validation in the api
+3- fix trips page

 ### **Deployment**
 The frontend is deployed using Nginx as a reverse proxy.
 To deploy: